 Artificial Eye has rung in to tell us that film director Béla Tarr (pictured) will be in conversation with Jonathan Romney after a screening of Tarr's 2o0o film Werckmeister Harmonies on 14 August (Tuesday) at 6.10pm at the Renoir Cinema.
 The Hungarian director's latest film is called The Man From London and includes indie heroine Tilda Swinton in the cast.
 According to IMDB, the film will be next seen at the Toronto Film Festival in September.
 So this London screening is a rare chance to see a Tarr film on the big screen.

-the artistic director of the theate company Complicite, Simon McBurney, will talk about his film work as both actor and director with director Mike Figgis on 15 September.
+We have also learned that the artistic director of the theate company Complicite, Simon McBurney, will talk about his film work as both actor and director with director Mike Figgis on 15 September.
 The interview will be illustrated with film clips, including Weather Patterns his short film made for the 2006 London Film Festival and a preview extract from his new film of Measure for Measure.
 Early booking is recommended because events at the Barbican tend to get booked up very fast.

 01/08/2007